 and "David"

-- The node and edge types for your graph data are well defined or their labels and properties don't need frequent updates.
+- The node and edge types for your graph data are well defined, or their labels and properties don't require frequent updates.

-- Your data are already stored in Spanner and you prefer to build graphs from existing tables instead of introducing new, dedicated node and edge tables.
+- Your data is already stored in Spanner, and you prefer to build graphs from existing tables instead of introducing new, dedicated node and edge tables.

-- The limitations of schemaless data prevent your adoption.
+- The limitations of schemaless data prevent adoption.

 For more information about how to define the graph schema without using dynamic data labels and properties, see the Spanner Graph schema overview.